 Include the technical implementation in the concept

-Once the strategic issues have been resolved, another key aspect is selecting a shop solution suitable for the business model.
+Once the strategic issues have been resolved, another key aspect is selecting a shop solution suitable for the business model (if not already done).

 Selecting the right shop system for your needs